jinqizh/Graduation_Research/README.md

  Abstract: This study used hard voting method of ensemble to detect disease of retina.

- Method: Used Google Colaboratory (Python 3.7.13, Tensorflow 2.8.2)
+ Environment: Used Google Colaboratory (Python 3.7.13, Tensorflow 2.8.2)

+ Method: To Be Coutinue.

  Result: To Be Coutinue.
 ____